Lacey soldier punished, kicked out for behavior related to combat trauma

 “Your performance over the past few months has become unsatisfactory,” wrote his platoon sergeant, Joseph Keinenburg, in one discipline record.
 “You are becoming a burden not only in this Platoon but the Company as well.”

-Smith’s medical discharge process came to a halt this year in the wake of his second DUI charge as a soldier -- a Thurston County arrest in December 2018.
+Smith’s medical discharge process came to a halt this year in the wake of his second DUI charge as a soldier – an arrest in Thurston County in December 2018.
 That’s when Smith’s captain recommended to superiors that the Army instead kick him out of the military with an other-than-honorable discharge for breaking the rules.

 When a commander decides to separate a soldier for involuntary reasons, there’s a complex process that follows.